 Sources of Biomass

 - Trees produce massive amounts of biomass.
 Think about the leaves that fall in the autumn.
 A large oak or maple drops hundreds of pounds each year.
 Pruning to maintain your trees will provide you with even more in the form of logs and branches for your hugalcultures and limbs and leaves for chipping, should you have a chipper (a good investment, in my opinion).
-The drier your climate, the more important it is to break down limbs for mulching.
-In very humid climates, logs can break down fairly quickly, but in a climate like mine, it is worthwhile to break down sticks and branches to speed up decomposition.
+The drier your climate, the more critical it is to break down limbs for mulching.
+In very humid climates, logs can break down fairly quickly, but in a climate like mine, breaking down sticks and branches is worthwhile to speed up decomposition.

 - Weeds are another source of biomass.
 Whatever grows of its own accord can be chopped down or, if desired, pulled up for soil development as you make space for more desirable plants.
-There is no need to get rid of all native or well-adapted species (weeds).
-In fact, their vigor can be used for the benefit of other species when you chop them down for biomass.
+There is no need to eliminate all native or well-adapted species (weeds).
+Their vigor can be used to benefit other species when you chop them down for biomass.

-- Perennial Herbs are terrific sources of biomass for mulching around plants for three reasons.
+- Perennial Herbs are terrific biomass sources for mulching around plants for three reasons.
 They grow prolifically.
 This is especially true of sage, oregano, and any mint.
 They each have aromatic properties that repel some pests.
 I use the excess from these plants copiously in the shade where pests are more of a problem.
 These perennial herbs tend to thrive where other plants don’t.
-They can be a boon for those difficult places like along the sidewalk.
+They can be a boon for those problematic places like along the sidewalk.

 How to Use Biomass From Your Forest Garden